Duality for positive opetopes and positive zoom complexes: The category of positive zoom complexes

-3mm
+2mm

-{\bf Remarks and notation.} \begin{enumerate} \item The fibers of any constellation $\sigma$ are linearly ordered. \item Let $\sigma_\perp: (S_1)_\perp\ra \St(S_0)_\perp$ be the extension of the function $\sigma$ sending $\perp$ to $\perp$.
-Then $\sigma$ is a constellation iff $\sigma_\perp$ preserve all infs iff $\sigma$ preserves top element and preserves and reflects binary infs, i.e. \begin{enumerate} \item $\sigma(sup(S_1))=S_0$; \item and for $s,s'\in S_1$, $\sigma(s)\cap\sigma(s')\neq\emptyset$ iff $s\wedge s'$ is defined and then $\sigma(s)\cap\sigma(s')=\sigma(s\wedge s')$. \end{enumerate} \item One can look at a single constellation $(S_1,\sigma,S_0)$ as a way of gluing elements of a poset $S_0$ as new leaves in the posted $S_1$ along the function $\sigma$.
+{\bf Remarks and notation.} \begin{enumerate} \item The fibers of any constellation $\sigma$ are linearly ordered. \item One can look at a single constellation $(S_1,\sigma,S_0)$ as data for gluing elements of a poset $S_0$ as new leaves in the posted $S_1$ along the function $\sigma$.
 Thus the order of $S_0$ is not essential for building one constellation order.
 The constellation order can be graphicly drawn with {\em leaves} from $S_0$, also called {\em vertices}, marked as dots, and inner nodes from $S_1$, also called {\em circles}, marked as circles, enclosing all the leaves under them and all the smaller circles.
 General elements of constellation orders are often called {\em nodes}.

 \item Let $(T_1,\tau_0,T_0)$ and $(T_2,\tau_1,T_1)$ be two (consecutive) constellations.
 We can form a diagram